ionos-cloud/terraform-provider-ionoscloud/docs/resources/server.md

 - `image_name` - (Optional)[string] The name, ID or alias of the image.
 May also be a snapshot ID.
 It is required if `licence_type` is not provided.
 Attribute is immutable.
 - `availability_zone` - (Optional)[string] The availability zone in which the server should exist.
 E.g: `AUTO`, `ZONE_1`, `ZONE_2`.
 This property is immutable.
 - `licence_type` - (Optional)[string] Sets the OS type of the server.
 - `cpu_family` - (Optional)[string] CPU architecture on which server gets provisioned; not all CPU architectures are available in all datacenter regions; available CPU architectures can be retrieved from the datacenter resource.
-E.g.: "AMD_OPTERON", "INTEL_XEON" or "INTEL_SKYLAKE".
+E.g.: "INTEL_XEON" or "INTEL_XEON".
 - `vm_state` - (Optional)[string] Sets the power state of the server.
 E.g: `RUNNING`, `SHUTOFF` or `SUSPENDED`.
 SUSPENDED state is only valid for cube.
 SHUTOFF state is only valid for enterprise.
 - `volume` - (Required) See the [Volume](volume.md) section.
 - `nic` - (Optional) See the [Nic](nic.md) section.